sayantanHack/Web-Data/README.md

 # Web-Data
-This is a simple code for getting meta data of a plain text
+This is a simple code for getting meta data of a plain text.
+Here you can find many small metadata od that web site.